fcostantini/PlEb/README.md

     print>add song.mp3>print>quit

+If a chained command has an error, execution will continue regardless.

 **Notes:**

  - add, add_dir and rmv actually modify the file, you may want to do a backup before.